Illinois Senate career of Barack Obama: Third state Senate election, 2002

-Obama won both the March 19 Democratic primary election and November 5, 2002 general election for the newly configured 13th district unopposed.
+Obama won both the March 19 Democratic primary election and November 5, 2002, general election for the newly configured 13th district unopposed.

 Early Senate career

-On January 8, 1997, Obama was sworn in as senator.
+On January 8, 1997, Obama was sworn in as state senator.
 Early in his first term, the just-retired U.S. Senator Paul Simon contacted longtime Obama mentor, judge and former congressman Abner Mikva suggesting that Mikva recommend Obama to Emil Jones, Jr., the powerful Democratic leader of the state Senate.
 "Say, our friend Barack Obama has a chance to push this campaign finance bill through," Simon said in a telephone conversation, as recounted by Mikva in a 2008 interview, "Why don’t you call your friend Emil Jones and tell him how good he is."
 With Jones' support, Obama helped shepherd through a sweeping law that banned most gifts from lobbyists and personal use of campaign funds by state legislators.

-During his first years as a state senator, Obama was a co-sponsor of a bill that restructured the Illinois welfare program into the Temporary Assistance for Needy Families (TANF) program.
+During his first years as a state senator, Obama co-sponsored a bill that restructured the Illinois welfare program into the Temporary Assistance for Needy Families (TANF) program.
 He also helped get various pieces of legislation that established a $100 million Earned Income Tax Credit for working families, increased child care subsidies for low-income families, and required advance notice before mass layoffs and plant closings passed.